 - Accounting Option

 Accounting focuses on the development and interpretation of financial information critical to managerial decision-making.
+This option prepares students to pursue careers in business with an emphasis on the areas of financial and managerial accounting, systems and controls, auditing, and taxation.
 The Accounting Option prepares students for a wide range of careers, including corporate controller, treasurer, budget director, auditor, tax planner and consultant.
 The Accounting Option provides students with a foundation in intermediate accounting, managerial accounting, taxation, information systems and auditing.

 - Financial Services Option